-- 10. The air compressor will begin running and the pressure in the air tank and nitrogen tank will begin to rise.
+- 8. The amber LED labeled "BYPASS" will activate if the pressure is less than 55 psi in the nitrogen tank. - Turn power ON to the air compressor using the customer supplied electrical disconnect. - 10.
+The air compressor will begin running and the pressure in the air tank and nitrogen tank will begin to rise.
 Start recording the time it takes until the compressor turns off. - 11.
-When the nitrogen tank pressure reaches approximately 80 psi the valves inside the cabinet will close. - 12.
-When the air tank pressure reaches approximately 105 psi the air compressor will turn off. - 13.
-If the nitrogen generator is isolated from the sprinkler system: - The air compressor of the INS-500 should take no longer than 8 minutes to pressurize both tanks and turn off. - The air compressor of the INS-1000 should take no longer than 6 minutes to pressurize both tanks and turn off.

-If the air compressor is not turning off, or it is taking longer than expected, go to the Troubleshooting section in this manual on page 33.

-- 14. When the two tanks are pressurized, the amber LED labeled "BYPASS" on the IntelliGen[TM] Display will turn off and "Mode" on the IntelliGen[TM] Display will change to "N2 Mode".
+Once the nitrogen tank pressure reaches approximately 80 psi the valves inside the cabinet will close. - 12.
+Once the air tank pressure reaches approximately 175 psi the air compressor will turn off. - 13.
+If the nitrogen generator is isolated from the sprinkler system: - The air compressor of the INS-1500 and INS-2000 should take no longer than 10 minutes to pressure both tanks and turn off. - If the air compressor is not turning off, or it is taking longer than expected, go to the Troubleshooting section in this manual on page 40. - 14.
+Once the two tanks are pressurized, the amber LED labeled "BYPASS" on the IntelliGenTM Display will turn off and "Mode" on the IntelliGenTM Display will change to "N2 Mode".
 This indicates that the unit is now in Nitrogen Generating Mode. - 15.
 Check all piping connections for leaks as pre-plumbed fittings may have loosened during shipment.
 Any pressure drop on the tanks during this time could indicate a leak.